ECRomaneli/electron-findbar/README.md

 const findbar = Findbar.from(baseWindow, webContents)
 ```

-Is also possible to create a findbar providing only the web contents.
+It is also possible to create a findbar providing only the web contents.
 The BaseWindow.getAllWindows() will be used to query for the parent window:

 ```js
 // Create or retrieve the findbar associated to the webContents. const findbar = Findbar.from(webContents)
 ```

-**Note:** The findbar is ALWAYS linked to the webContents not the window.
+**Note:** The findbar is ALWAYS linked to the webContents, not the window.
 The parent is only the window to connect the events and stay on top.
 If the `.from(webContents)` is used to retrieve an existing findbar previously created with a parent, the findbar will stay connected to the parent.

 #### Retrieve if exists